IISH/oai4solr/README.md

-#This is a OAI2 library plugin for Solr
+# This is a OAI2 library plugin for Solr

-##What is it ?
+## What is it ?
 A plugin that exposes your Solr 4.x indexes with the OAI2 protocol.

-##How it works
+## How it works
-You can use simple xslt documents to map the raw Solr XML response into the oai_dc metadata format; and any other metadata schema you may which to offer to your harvesting public.
+You can use simple xslt documents to map the raw Solr XML response into the oai_dc metadata format; and any other metadata schema you want to offer your harvesting public.
 This way you can expose your index, regardless of your solr schema.
 It can be used for single and multicore instances.

-##Declare the request and response handlers
+## Declare the request and response handlers
 In the solrconfig.xml add a requestHandler and response writer:

     <requestHandler name="/oai" default="false" class="org.socialhistoryservices.solr.oai.OAIRequestHandler">